mturk/svcbatch/README.md

   switch option.

-  Do not send `CTRL_BREAK_EVENT` if the batch file runs a process that does not have custom `CTRL_BREAK_EVENT` console handler.
+  Do not send `CTRL_BREAK_EVENT` if the batch file runs a process that does not have a custom `CTRL_BREAK_EVENT` console handler.
-  By default the process will exit and service will either fail or hang.
+  By default the process will exit and the service will either fail or hang.

 ## Stop and Shutdown

-When you type `sc.exe stop myservice` or when machine gets into shutdown state SvcBatch running as a service will receive stop or shutdown event.
+When you type `sc.exe stop myservice` or when your machine gets into the shutdown state, SvcBatch running as a service will receive stop or shutdown event.
 SvcBatch will send `CTRL_C_EVENT` to its child processes.